From Part 1, we setup our flower shop with Elementor Pro and Starter templates plugins. Here is the final result from Part 1.

 This Part 2, we will change the colors and fonts for our shop.
 First, we need to disable the default color theme and fonts from the current theme.

 We disable the default color and fonts from our theme because we want to set these settings via Elementor.
-It is convenience to set the color and fonts settings in one place.
+It is convenient to set the color and font settings in one place.
 And it can be set right at your content editor which is Elementor editor in this case.

-In order to disable the color and fonts theme, we navigate to Elementor>Settings>General.
+In order to disable the color and font theme, we navigate to Elementor>Settings>General.
 We mark on Disable Default Colors option and Disable Default Fonts option as shown below.

-If you don’t disable default colors and fonts option, the site will use the color and fonts settings from your theme.
-The color and fonts settings can be found at Appearance>Customize or Theme settings which depends on each theme.
+If you don’t disable the default colors and fonts option, the site will use the color and font settings from your theme.
+The color and font settings can be found at Appearance>Customize or Theme settings which depend on each theme.

 Set our color and fonts via Elementor